Agricultural Development Act

 Article 8-1

-Prior application for the uses of fixed foundation agricultural structures is required for constructing such structures on agricultural lands, and then application for construction licenses for such construction is required in terms of relevant laws.
-In the event that the surface area of the said structure is not more than 45 square meters and the structure has only one floor, exemption of application for the license may be granted.
-Agricultural lands may be exempted from acquiring construction licenses if prior to the implementation of this revised Act of January 13, 2003, the fixed foundation agriculture structures have already been built on agricultural lands, the surface area of each structure is not more than 250 square meters and the structures are safe for uses.
+Prior application for the uses of fixed foundation agricultural facilities are required for constructing such facilities on agricultural lands, and then application for building permit for such construction is required in terms of relevant laws.
+Nevertheless, facilities with an area of 45 square meters or less and have only one floor are exempt from requiring a building permit.
+Agricultural lands may be exempted from acquiring building permit if prior to the implementation of this revised Act of January 13, 2003, the fixed foundation agriculture facilities have already been built on agricultural lands, the surface area of each facility is not more than 250 square meters and the facilities are safe for uses.

-The provisions regulating the uses of the agricultural structures as stated in the preceding paragraph, the types, surface areas and heights of constructing the said structures, application procedures and other items to be complied with, are to be formulated by the central competent authority in concert with the concerned authorities.
+The provisions regulating the uses of the agricultural facilities as stated in the preceding paragraph, the types, areas and heights of construction, application procedures and other items to be complied with, are to be formulated by the central competent authority in concert with the relevant authorities.

-The competent authorities formulate the standard design of the agricultural structures that are mostly demanded by farmers and can enhance the values added to farming practices.
+The competent authorities may establish standard designs for agricultural facilities that are mostly demanded by farmers and can enhance the values added to farming practices.
 Those persons who adopt such design may be exempted from the design, supervision and construction of architects or construction from construction firms.

 Article 9